EErikas/data_mining_ex3/README.md

 * the first shows the centenary of birth and the gender of the person
   + 1 - 19th century male, 2 - 19th century female,
   + 3 - 20th century male, 4 - 20th century female,
-  + 5 - 21st century male, 6 - 21st Century Woman;
+  + 5 - 21st century male, 6 - 21st Century female;
 * the next six are the last two digits of the person's year of birth, month (two digits), day (two digits);
 * the next three digits are the number of those born on that day;
 * the last one is a check digit derived from other digits according to the following rules: